SophiZ/Conversion-Rate-Prediction/README.md

 # Conversion-Rate-Prediction
-Conversion rate, as one of the most important metrics for E-Commerce platform, always plays an critica role for business.
-As increasing conversion rate is the most cost-efficient and direct way to inprove revenue.
+Conversion rate, as one of the most important metrics for the E-Commerce platform, always plays a critical role in business.
+Increasing the conversion rate is the most cost-efficient and direct way to improve revenue.
 Here with the data from an online store, I performed exploratory data analysis and predictive modeling to provide actionable solutions for this store to boost conversion rate and increase revenue. <br>
 ## Goal:
 To increase conversion rate (# conversions / total sessions)